Child sexual abuse happens to 1

 ·

-· Teach kids the correct names for body parts
+Teach kids the correct names

 By teaching children the correct names for their body parts, especially their genitalia, you allow them to communicate better.
 They will be able to tell others about their bodies and any contact that they do not like.
 It can feel uncomfortable to always use the words penis and vagina.
 It would feel much worse, however, to know that your child was trying to speak out to stop abuse and no one understood him or her.